M3kko/peakfit-final/README.md

 - Add general fitness option but make it a big rectangle
 - Add in biological gender option
 - Add in discipline for sports that have that
+- Make it so you cant select bodyweight + other equipment options, same with injuries like you cant select no injuries and then an injury